 Different mitigation strategies can have different impacts for sustainable development and other societal goals.
 For example, a strong focus on demand reduction would help limit the size of the overall energy system and keep the need for energy production low, which could reduce resource demand and energy trade.
-In this section, we examine the implications of mitigation strategies on energy security, on the water-energy-land nexus, and on the implications for welfare distribution.
+In this section, we examine the implications of mitigation strategies on energy security, on the water-energy-land nexus, and on measures of welfare.